2025 / 04 / 22

 3. Special Winemaking Methods

-• Carbonic Maceration: This unique red winemaking technique involves fermenting whole, uncrushed grapes in a sealed container filled with CO2.
-The anaerobic environment triggers intracellular fermentation within the berries, resulting in wines that are typically fruity, low in tannins, and intended for early consumption.
-While CO2 cartridges aren’t directly injected into the grapes, creating and maintaining a CO2-rich atmosphere within the fermentation vessel is essential for this process.
+• Carbonic Maceration: This unique red wine brewing technique requires fermenting whole uncrushed grapes in a sealed container filled with carbon dioxide.
+An anaerobic environment triggers intracellular fermentation within grapes, and the resulting wine is usually rich in fruit flavors and has a low tannin content, making it suitable for early consumption.
+Although carbon dioxide cylinders are not directly injected into the grapes, creating and maintaining a carbon dioxide-rich atmosphere in the fermentation container is crucial for this process.

 4. Other Applications